-The Sony Alpha A7 II and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in November 2014 and May 2014.
+The Sony Alpha A7 II and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in November 2014 and May 2014.
 The A7 II is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
-The cameras are based on a full frame (A7 II) and an one-inch sensor.
-The A7 II has a resolution of 24 megapixel, whereas the RX100 III provides 20 MP.
+The cameras are based on a full frame (A7 II) and an one-inch (RX100 III) sensor.
+The A7 II has a resolution of 24 megapixels, whereas the RX100 III provides 20 MP.

-The physical size and weight of the Sony A7 II and the Sony RX100 III are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Sony RX100 III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Sony A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the A7 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7 II and their specifications in the Sony FE Lens Catalog.